IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

-* Add the ip address of any BACnet devices, that will be communicating with XRT, to the `AllowedConnections` JSON array, and add the BACnet boardcast ip address of the subnet.
+* Add the ip address of any BACnet devices, that will be communicating with XRT, to the `AllowedConnections` JSON array, and add the BACnet broadcast ip address of the subnet.
 For example, when using the subnet 192.168.4.0, the broadcast ip would be 192.168.4.255